Logistics and Supply Chain Data Strategy: Governance, Visibility, and Decision Clarity

 In most environments, SLA data is captured inconsistently.
 Proof of delivery is recorded in the TMS.
 Exceptions are logged in email or WhatsApp.
 Customer complaints arrive through a CRM that is not integrated with dispatch.
 Performance reporting depends on manual compilation.

 Inventory position accuracy — knowing what stock exists, where it is, and in what condition — is foundational to logistics decision-making.
+In cold logistics and temperature-controlled supply chains, condition extends to temperature and custody records; gaps here create compliance and product integrity risk.
 Yet inventory data degrades continuously through unrecorded movements, timing differences between physical and system counts, and reconciliation errors between WMS and ERP.

 When inventory data is unreliable, capacity planning is reactive.
 Customer commitments are made without visibility.
 Write-offs are discovered at cycle count rather than in real time.